-Non-departmental programs refer to programs that are not funded or delivered by the Department of Employment, Small Business and Training.
+Non-departmental programs refer to programs that are not funded or delivered by the Department of Youth Justice, Employment, Small Business and Training.
 These programs may be provided by community-based organisations, other government agencies, corporate bodies or philanthropic bodies that run programs that include young people aged 15 to 17 years.

 Where can I find a list of recognised programs?

 Programs that have been recognised by the department (as the delegated authority under the FET Act) have been placed on the register of employment skills development programs (PDF, 233KB).